grpc/grpc.io/content/en/docs/guides/benchmarking.md

   * Python
   * Ruby

-Additionally, all languages derived from C core have limited performance testing (smoke testing) conducted at every pull request.

 In addition to running as both the client-side and server-side of performance tests, all languages are tested as clients against a C++ server, and as servers against a C++ client.
 This test aims to provide